-The chart below is the City's projected preliminary long-term financial plan, which incorporates the revenue and expenditure assumptions given on the previous page.
+The chart below is the City's projected preliminary long-term financial operating plan, which incorporates the revenue and expenditure assumptions given on the previous page.
+The long-term public investment plans are available on pages VI-4 and VI-7.